-But if you buy a used iPhone with the right intentions and then find that it’s still locked, you may want to iPhone bypass Activation Lock on your device.
-Then only can you make the device entirely yours?
+But if you buy a used iPhone with the right intentions and then find that it’s still locked, you may want to bypass iPhone Activation Lock.
+After you’ve done so, can you make the device entirely yours?
 Let me tell you more about it and how to remove the Activation Lock.

 - What is Activation Lock?

-- How to Remove Activation Lock on iPhone or iPad
+- How to remove Activation Lock on iPhone or iPad

-- How to Avoid Activation Lock When Buying a Used iPhone
+- How to avoid Activation Lock when buying a used iPhone

-- Should I Pay And Remove Activation Lock From Third-Party Websites?
+- Should I pay and Remove Activation Lock from third-Party websites?

 What is Activation Lock?